• Open Access

 Interdisciplinary collaboration

 Extracting and analyzing children’s health information from social media records is a challenging effort that requires technical skills and domain knowledge from multiple disciplines.
 Each step of developing our automated workflow required collaboration from leading experts in child development, environmental health, and computer science.
-For example, before downloading posts our child health experts identified child age groups and development stages and child health symptoms and health outcomes; our environmental epidemiologists identified environmental exposures and locations where children’s environmental exposures occur; and our computer scientists developed query logic to selectively download posts from the X active pharmaceutical ingredient (API), and design a graph database to store raw X records, social relationships, and georeferenced environmental datasets.
+For example, before downloading posts our child health experts identified child age groups and development stages and child health symptoms and health outcomes; our environmental epidemiologists identified environmental exposures and locations where children’s environmental exposures occur; and our computer scientists developed query logic to selectively download posts from the X application programming interface (API), and design a graph database to store raw X records, social relationships, and georeferenced environmental datasets.
 The best children’s health social media analytics teams will include experts from children’s health, environmental health, GIS, computer vision, data engineering, and NLP.

 Specificity and sensitivity of analytical methods